-USAID will follow a more focused approach in health care programming in Armenia with an emphasis on sustainable approaches and increased host-country ownership.
-Over the course of the 2013-2017 strategy, the Mission will gradually phase out assistance to the sector while preserving the legacies and improved outcomes of USAID’s twenty years of assistance.
-To this end, USAID will strive to create partnerships among government and non-governmental organizations to ensure productive collaboration and delineation of roles and responsibilities in delivering health services.
+Over the course of its 2013-2017 strategy, USAID will gradually phase out assistance to the sector while preserving the legacies and improved outcomes of USAID’s twenty years of assistance.
+To this end, USAID will strive to create partnerships among government and non-governmental organizations to ensure productive collaboration, sustainable approaches, and increased host-country ownership.

 Emergency Medical Care Services for Armenia’s Population – Through this direct grant, USAID supports the Ministry of Health to improve the quality of Emergency Medical Services (EMS) in Armenia.
 The project increases public awareness of EMS reforms, enhances the capacity and skills of EMS personnel, and strengthens the monitoring of EMS performance.

 The Center of Excellence for the Prevention of Childhood Blindness (CEPCB), through USAID support, aims to prevent childhood blindness caused by Retinopathy of Prematurity (ROP) and related eye diseases in Armenia and the region.
 By encouraging regional cooperation and strengthening the quality of new born care services, the Center will position Armenia as a country able to provide high-quality eye care services to all citizens.

 Improving Infant and Young Child Health and Nutrition in Armenia –Through USAID support, UNICEF will work with the Armenian Ministry of Health and World Vision to address mother and child health and nutrition needs in the country.
 The program will provide education on best feeding practices and will support local health care clinics to deliver quality child health and nutrition services across the country, including rural areas.